b-brankovics/UNIX-for-bio/doc/unix_basics.md

 `floor`.

-If we really want to create a "first floor" with a space, we need to _escape_ the space, otherwise mkdir will think we specified to arguments.
+If we really want to create a "first floor" with a space, we need to _escape_ the space, otherwise mkdir will think we specified two arguments.
 The escape character is `\`.

     mkdir -p house/first\ floor/kitchen

 This created the expected result.
 But if we use `ls` we won't see the escape character in the folder name, but we have to use it when we want to `cd` into the folder.
-So it is better to avoid spaces inside file names and folder names.
+So it is better to avoid spaces in file names and folder names.

 You can use `cd`, `ls` and `pwd` to explore what you have created.

 Let's go to the `first_floor`

+    cd house/first_floor

 ### `touch` - change file timestamps